Steroids, doctors and paramedics

 It turns out that I have a genuine chest infection.
 I don’t know why the doctor told me it was “genuine” It certainly felt genuine, what with the tightness and the breathing problems, but he felt the need to say it a few times.
 The anti-biotics will clear it up, the steroids will help my lungs recover, and I should be fighting fit within a few days.
 In the meantime I’m resting up.

 I was told by the doctor that I needed to take my steroids in the morning.
 I asked him why and he explained that if I took them in the afternoon, or later, they’d make me a little high and keep me awake, but that he wanted me to take my first lot when I got home.
 Suffice to say that taking the pills at 12pm hasn’t made me high, or awake, and in fact I’ve managed two 90 minute naps since then.
 God knows what my body is doing, but it seems to take the “will make you stay awake” warning as a challenge.

 Thankfully I’ve just got the first series of My Name Is Earl to wade through, with the second series on it’s way.
 After going through the first five series of Peep Show in less than a week, hopefully these new ones should last a little longer, having 24 episodes per series instead of six.

 *Edit: I’ve just looked up the steroids on Wikipedia.
 Apart from being used for chest infections, it’s also used for syphilis, chlamydia, and acne.
-Even if I *did* have an STD, which is unlikely, this would help clear it up, and give me better skin in the process!
+Even if I *did* have an STD - something like genital herpes symptoms at least, which is unlikely, this would help clear it up, and give me better skin in the process!
 And we get told steroids are bad 😉